-Before we attempt our first exposure, the film is wound on one frame, making a blank exposure as described on p.
+Before we attempt our first exposure, the camera is opened and the film wound on by another frame, making an empty exposure as described on p.
 13, so that the mark on the exposure counting dial points to "1".

 Correct setting of stop number and exposure time is checked, and the object distance determined.
 It is set by rotating the lens mount ring, and the desired number is brought up against the triangular index mark.
 The eye-piece of the camera viewfinder is brought close against the eye, so that the field of view may be fully surveyed to its corners.